Why Every Ray-tracer Needs a Heatmap

 In my case I ended up just measuring a single ray-cast, and using HSV as the color conversion.

-Worth noting is that I used the smoothStep function to interpolate the hue.
+Worth noting is that I used the

 Linear mapping would be better for calibrated measurements, but really, just about any color mapping will work here, since we're just trying to get a rough feel of how well our algorithm is doing.